-Frequency with which climate- related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues Climate related issues are discussed in the context of our Up to uS objectives and carbon reduction targets, as well as in the context of reviewing climate related risks and opportunities as outlined elsewhere in this disclosure.
-Our Executive Committee, comprising of our Executive Directors who also sit on the Board, also sign off major investment approvals including decisions to invest capital in energy, carbon and water saving initiatives as well as any other specific climate related initiatives.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Overseeing major capital expenditures, acquisitions and divestitures Climate related issues are discussed in the context of our Up to uS objectives and carbon reduction targets, as well as in the context of reviewing climate related risks and opportunities as outlined elsewhere in this

+Monitoring and disclosure.
+Our Executive Committee, comprising of overseeing progress our Executive Directors who also sit on the Board, against goals and also sign off major investment approvals including targets for addressing decisions to invest capital in energy, carbon and water climate-related issues saving initiatives as well as any other specific climate related initiatives.

-(C1.2) Below board-level, provide the highest-level management position(s) or committee(s) with responsibility for climaterelated issues.
+(C1.2) Provide the highest management-level position(s) or committee(s) with responsibility for climate-related issues.

-Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate- related issues Other committee, please specify (Responsible Business Committee) Both assessing and managing climate-related risks and opportunities Half-yearly Environment/ Sustainability manager Group Energy & Environment Manager Both assessing and managing climate-related risks and opportunities Half-yearly Risk committee Both assessing and managing climate-related risks and opportunities As important matters arise
+Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate-related issues Other committee, please specify Responsible Business Committee Both assessing and managing climate-related risks and opportunities Half-yearly Environment/ Sustainability manager Both assessing and managing climate-related risks and opportunities Half-yearly Risk committee Both assessing and managing climate-related risks and opportunities As important matters arise